 Our Mudroom Before

-This is our mudroom right after we moved in, to say it was not working for us is an understatement.
+This is our mudroom right after moving in; to say it was not working for us is an understatement.
 It’s a combo mudroom/laundry room and is far too small for our family.

 This is it before.
 The shot is from the hallway looking at the door that leads into the garage.
 It drives me crazy and is the one thing I would change about my house if I could.

 Now I will say, the laundry side of this room is still NOT working for me.
-It’s one of the next big projects figure out what to do with it, but I have NO idea… open for suggestions on that one.
+It’s one of the next big projects figure out what to do with it, but I have NO idea… open to suggestions on that one.
+(UPDATE: Found a solution for Laundry storage!)

 Our Mudroom Now with our IKEA Mudroom Lockers